tjebo/eye/README.md

 See more with eye.

-eye is a package dedicated to facilitate ophtalmic research.
+eye is a package dedicated to facilitate ophthalmic research.
 Its two core functions [`eyes()`](#eyes) and [`va()`](#va) help with very common tasks (counting patients and eyes, visual acuity notation conversions).
 It contains a well curated [real life data set](#amd-data) and some